-It's easy to pick a tutorial or a blog post if you have some background about what is Git, what it does? and how to use it but if you don't have much background then you need a course which can tell you all the information from the ground up.
+It's easy to pick a tutorial or a blog post if you have some background about what is Git, what it does? and how to use it but if you don't have much background then you need a course that can tell you all the information from the ground up.

 I personally like learning from a book or an online course before moving to blog posts as they were often well structured.

 When you search for Git courses in popular online course websites like Udemy, Pluralsight, or Coursera, you will find some comprehensive courses like Git Complete: The Definitive Guide on Udemy and Git Fundamentalsfrom Pluralsight which will teach you everything about Git step by step.
 These are excellent resources to start with Git.

 But, some programmers prefer to learn from FREE resources and many of my readers asked me about if I can share some of the good but free git courses they can use to learn Git online by themselves.

 In this article, I am going to share some of the best free git online courses you can join to learn from the comfort of your home or office.

 These are legally free resources, I mean they were made available free by their creators for educational and marketing purpose.
 If you find that's not the case then please drop a note and I'll remove that course.

 Btw, If you don't Git, its one of the most popular distributed source control system.

 You definitely have used other source control software like CVS, SVN, VSS, DFS, etc, Git is another one but it's a little bit different because it's a distributed source control system, which means you commit changes on your local branch and then push them into remote server (GitHub repository) once you are done.